asahi417/tner/MODEL_CARD.md

 ## Model Name
 Model name is organized as `asahi417/tner-xlm-roberta-{model_type}-{dataset}`, where `model_type` is either `base` or `large` and `dataset` corresponds to the alias of [dataset](https://github.com/asahi417/tner/blob/master/README.md#datasets).
-In addition to individual model, we train on the English merged dataset by concatenating all the English NER dataset, that denoted as `all-english`.
+In addition to each individual model, we train on the English merged dataset by concatenating all the English NER dataset, that denoted as `all-english`.
 We also release model finetuned on lowercased dataset, which is called `asahi417/tner-xlm-roberta-{model_type}-uncased-{dataset}`.